mohammad-askar/ImageSearchUnsplash/README.md

-# ImageSearchUnsplash
+# ImageSearchUnsplash App

 ## What did i learn while building this project?

+This project is used by the following companies:
-1- Hilt
+- Hilt
-2- Retrofit
+- Retrofit using unsplash api
-3- Navigation
+- Navigation component
-4- Paging 3
+- Paging 3
-5- Data Binding
+- Data Binding
-and more...
+- and more...

 ## Screenshots